Institute for Global and International Studies

 The Global Gender Program of IGIS is a member of the U.S. Civil Society Working Group, convened by Kathleen Kuehnast of the United States Institute for Peace (USIP).
 The Working Group has been a strong advocate for a US National Action Plan in support of UNSCR 1325 and its implementation.
 On Wednesday January 30 USIP hosted a panel discussion, featuring Melanne Verveer, Ambassador-at-Large for Global Women's Issues, celebrating the anniversary of the U.S. National Action Plan.
 The event also included a knowledge and resource fair, for which the GGP had a table at.

 Leon Fuerth and Amb.
 Tom Pickering discuss Anticipatory Governance

 Leon Fuerth and Ambassador Tom Pickering discussed aspects of Fuerth's recently released report entitled "Anticipatory Governance: Practical Upgrades; Equipping the Executive Branch to Cope with Increasing Speed and Complexity of Major Challenges."
-The video recording for this event is coming soon.
+View video recording here.